KWenYuan/C_codes/README.md

 # C_codes
-This is for the codes where I apply what I learn in sch
+I am using this repository as a place where I will apply the things that I have learnt in school here